aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## gRPC Metadata

 Custom metadata fields can be used for request routing and idempotency.
-Metadata is preserved through Kafka for both the request and response messages.
 Zilla can augment the metadata it sends based on the configured route the request matches.

 ## Reliable Delivery